-Wireless Phone Charging – (1/23/17) – I prefer to avoid using my phone’s USB port by charging my phone wirelessly.
-I had seen accelerated wear, even failure, of my the USB port on previous phones.
-So I knew I wanted to use wireless charging in the car to reduce wear and tear.
+Wireless Phone Charging – (1/23/17) – Before switching to the D-Dock above, I wanted a solution that would let me quickly get the phone docked and charging without wearing out the micro-USB port that was standard on my older phones.
+I knew a wireless charger was the answer.
 I found a Qi charger I liked and then GOOP’d it to a ProClip mount that’s designed for the Mk7.
 I routed my cord through the AC duct and behind the dash, plugging it into the 12V outlet that’s inside my arm rest.
 See this entry for more info.
 NOTE: I removed this charger from my car when I installed a D-Dock on 10/8/2018.